learn-co-curriculum/project-mode-ideas/README.md

 ### Advertising / Marketing / Split Testing

 * Find the Best Image
   * Basically like OkCupid's My Best Face - but imagine you want to choose an image for your website, which is best?
 Split test it.
-Inspired by:

-      I wish there was OKCupid's My Best Face for business.
-I have a stack of #MuseumHack tour images, want to know which       one is liked best.
+  * Inspired by "I wish there was OKCupid's My Best Face for business.
+I have a stack of #MuseumHack tour images, want to know which one is liked best."

 ## Data